Take control of your sexual health! Learn about the services and educational resources we offer to help keep students healthy.

 - At the Health Center, we offer testing, diagnosis and treatment for a variety of STIs, usually a simple urine test is all that is needed

-- Both males and females should consider getting the Human Papilloma Virus (HPV) and Hepatitis B vaccines.
+- People of all genders should consider getting the Human Papilloma Virus (HPV) and Hepatitis B vaccines

-- Women are recommended to have a Pap test at age 21.
-All of these services are available for students at the Health Center.
+- Women are recommended to have a Pap test at age 21

 Depending on what type of sex you are having and with whom, pregnancy may also be a concern.
 Using birth control can decrease the possibility of an unplanned pregnancy.